GOVTNZ/aacustomshortcodes/README.md

 are processed in alphabetical order, this needs to be very order, otherwise the dependency injector will fail to substitute the old parser for the new one.

+You can configure shortcodes as you currently do:

+	$parser = ShortcodeParser::get('default');
+	$parser->register('myoldshortcode', array('SomeClass', 'handler'));

+Or you can register with additional metadata:

+	$parser->register('mynewshortcode', array('SomeClass', 'handler'), array(
+		'expectedResult' => 'block',
+		'hasStartAndEnd' => true
+	));

+You need to set hasStartAndEnd to true for the parser to understand that it expects the shortcode has an end tag, and will support nesting.

 # Implementation

 The implementation is a subclass of ShortcodeParser, but provides it's own implementations of all